Modelling of functional profiles and explainable shape shifts detection: An approach combining the notion of the Fr\'echet mean with the shape invariant model: Introduction

 \section{Introduction}

-The problem of monitoring non-linear profiles has recently attracted the attention of the community of statistical process control.
-This is a consequence of the evolution and development of more elaborate and complex statistical monitoring schemes allowing for dynamical and functional data structures containing and revealing important useful information concerning the process in question.
-The resulting functional data (and their increased complexity) is an issue that at a first stage can be handled either by the application of non-linear models or by non-parametric or semi-parametric models (e.g. kernel-based estimators, wavelets, etc.).
-However, as far as statistical control is concerned, for these functional models the classical control tools may not be appropriate (partly because of their functional nature and partly because the output of such models may not be appropriately accomodated in a vector space framework).
-This fact imposes the need for development of new monitoring mechanisms.
-Particularly, in the area of non-linear profile monitoring, several approaches have been proposed in the later years, e.g. non-linear regression approaches \cite{williams2007statistical}, non-parametric regression \cite{qiu2010nonparametric}, interpolation approaches \cite{fasso2016functional}, wavelets \cite{chicken2009statistical, mcginnity2015nonparametric}, principal components analysis \cite{shiau2009monitoring}, support vector machines \cite{moguerza2007monitoring} and others.
-The aforementioned approaches attempt (through modifications in the modeling procedure, but still relying in the current setting of processs control theory and practice) to extent the current monitoring tools in order to better treat the new modeling setup accomodating certain of the salient features of the data in question (such as functional dependence etc).
+The task of efficient modelling and the accurate identification of potential shifts for functional profiles has attracted the interest of the statistical community the later years.
+Such data structures are met more and more in practice in many fields, for instance, in medicine and medical imaging, in electricity management, in water distribution networks, in environmental sciences, etc. The development of more elaborate and complex monitoring schemes is required for the statistical treatment of dynamical and functional data structures in order to reveal and recover important information concerning the special features of the process under study.
+The resulting functional data (and their increased complexity) is an issue that at a first stage can be handled either by the application of non-linear models or by non-parametric or semi-parametric approaches (e.g. kernel-based estimators, wavelets, etc.).
+However, as far as statistical control is concerned, for these functional models the classical control tools may not be appropriate; partly because of their functional nature and partly because the output of such models may not be appropriately accommodated in a vector space framework.
+This fact imposes the need for development of new monitoring mechanisms compatible with the functional data setting.
+Particularly, in the field of functional profiles monitoring, several approaches have been proposed lately, and to mention just a few, non-parametric regression or wavelets approaches \cite{chicken2009statistical, qiu2010nonparametric, mcginnity2015nonparametric}, interpolation schemes \cite{moguerza2007monitoring, fasso2016functional}, PCA and functional PCA-based methods \cite{shiau2009monitoring, yu2012outlier, paynabar2016change}, functional regression schemes \cite{fasso2016functional, centofanti2020functional, flores2020constructing}, approaches exploiting the intristic geometry of appropriate statistical manifolds or relying on the notion of statistical depth \cite{harris2020elastic, zhao2020intrinsic} and others.
+The majority of the aforementioned approaches attempt through modifications in the modelling procedure, but still relying on the current setting of process control theory and practice, to extent the current monitoring tools to better treat the new modeling setup, accommodating certain of the salient features of the data in question (such as functional dependence, etc).